 Planning and sequencing involves planning and ordering new muscle (motor) actions (known as praxis).
 It involves first generating an idea of what you want to do (ideation), figuring out how you are going to do it (motor planning) and then doing or carrying out what you wanted to do (execution).
-Integration of the brain and the senses (e.g. touch, movement, vision, hearing) are required for good planning and sequencing.
 People with poor planning and sequencing may have to think harder to complete new physical tasks due to poorly integrated information from the sensory systems.

 If a child has difficulties with planning and sequencing they might:

--- Have difficulty learning new motor tasks (requires more practice than their peers).
+-- Have difficulty learning new motor tasks (requiring more practice or assistance than their peers).

 -- Appear clumsy or uncoordinated.

--- Be unable to perform the same skills as their peers (e.g. catch, kick, hop and jump).
+-- Be unable to perform the same skills as their peers (e.g. catch, kick, hop and jump, etc).

 -- Be less skillful than their peers in sports.

 -- Be unable to follow multi-step instructions to complete a physical task (e.g. obstacle course).

 -- Appear lazy and does not complete work (when in fact they may not know how to start the task).